Senior research specialist

 Selected previous studies within my main topics:

 Plasma hormones are associated with mammographic density and density change over time.
 This project identified that hormones from the progestogen, oestrogen and corticoid pathways influence the levels of mammographic density.
 In contrast, the density change over time is mainly driven by androgens.
 This study emphasises the complexity of risk factors for breast cancer and their mechanisms of action.
-(Gabrielson BCR 2020)
+(Gabrielson et al. BCR 2020)

-Plasma proteomic approaches for basic research and biomarker discovery for risk prediction, early detection and prevention of breast cancer.
+Plasma proteomic approaches for basic research and biomarker discovery for risk prediction, early detection, and prevention of breast cancer.
 We showed plasma protein signatures associated with mammographic density among healthy women.
 The study gives new understandings to the mechanistic processes underlying mammographic density (Byström BCR 2018).
-We have also identified circulating markers of potential long-lasting molecular effects of menopausal hormonal therapy on the circulating proteome, even after women had ended their treatment (Thomas Trasl Oncol 2022).
+We have also identified circulating markers of potential long-lasting molecular effects of menopausal hormonal therapy on the circulating proteome, even after women had ended their treatment (Thomas et al. Trasl Oncol 2022).

 Plasma hormone concentrations for basic research and biomarker discovery for risk prediction, early detection, and prevention of breast cancer.
 I have identified plasma prolactin and DHEAS as risk factors for breast cancer in a manner independent of mammographic density (Gabrielson et al. JNCI CS 2018 & Gabrielson et al. Cancer EpiBiomarkers & Prev 2020).
 I have also identified an interaction between progesterone, calcifications, and breast cancer risk, further identifying endogenous hormones as regulators of breast tissue homeostasis and mammographic features.
 I am now leading the work to develop risk prediction models based on hormone signatures of breast cancers and controls.